FREE SHIPPING ON ALL US ORDERS over $50

 First, let's run through our top three cutting boards for aspiring chefs.

 We want to help you build your cutting board collection from the ground up.
-And first, you need the centerpiece to which you’ll give dedicated counter space.
+First, you need the centerpiece to which you’ll give dedicated counter space.
 It’ll be where you carve your larger meats and chop up everything for your mise en place.

 The Large 15x20 Inch Walnut Cutting Board by Virginia Boys Kitchens is a perfect centerpiece for every budding chef because of its ideal walnut material, size, thickness, and functionality.